Enhancing PHI De-Identification for Diverse Patient Populations Protecting patient privacy is at...

 Atlas, a popular platform for observational health research, primarily focuses on:

-• De-identified data: Limiting its applicability for many internal research projects that require access to identifiable patient information.
+- De-identified data: Limiting its applicability for many internal research projects that require access to identifiable patient information.

-• External collaboration: It's designed for collaborative research across institutions, neglecting the need for integration with internal systems like EHRs, registries, and biorepositories.
+- External collaboration: It's designed for collaborative research across institutions, neglecting the need for integration with internal systems like EHRs, registries, and biorepositories.

-• Limited compliance features: Atlas doesn't adequately address the complexities of internal IRB reviews, data security, and compliance requirements within a healthcare system.
+- Limited compliance features: Atlas doesn't adequately address the complexities of internal IRB reviews, data security, and compliance requirements within a healthcare system.

-Building a True LHS:
+Building a True Learning Health System

-Montefiore has addressed these limitations by:
+Montefiore has addressed the limitations of Atlas by:

-• Handling diverse data types: Seamlessly integrating identified and de-identified data, clinical notes, images, and data from external sources.
+- Handling diverse data types: Seamlessly integrating identified and de-identified data, clinical notes, images, and data from external sources.

-• Deep system integration: Connecting with internal systems like EHRs, registries, and biorepositories, enabling researchers to link patient data from various sources.
+- Deep system integration: Connecting with internal systems like EHRs, registries, and biorepositories, enabling researchers to link patient data from various sources.

-• Robust security and compliance: Implementing robust security measures, audit trails, and integration with IRB systems to ensure compliance and protect patient privacy.
+- Robust security and compliance: Implementing robust security measures, audit trails, and integration with IRB systems to ensure compliance and protect patient privacy.

-• User-friendly interface: Providing a user-friendly interface that simplifies study design, data extraction, and analysis for researchers.
+- User-friendly interface: Providing a user-friendly interface that simplifies study design, data extraction, and analysis for researchers.

-• Focus on patient empowerment: Enabling patient-centered consent and allowing patients to control how their data is used in research.
+- Focus on patient empowerment: Enabling patient-centered consent and allowing patients to control how their data is used in research.

-Key Differentiators:
+Key Differentiators

-• Handling identified data: The system effectively manages both identified and de-identified data, allowing for a wider range of research applications.
+- Handling identified data: The system effectively manages both identified and de-identified data, allowing for a wider range of research applications.

-• Integration with internal systems: Seamlessly integrating with various internal systems enhances research capabilities and enables more comprehensive analyses.
+- Integration with internal systems: Seamlessly integrating with various internal systems enhances research capabilities and enables more comprehensive analyses.

-• Enhanced security and compliance: Robust security measures and integration with IRB systems ensure responsible data usage and protect patient privacy.
+- Enhanced security and compliance: Robust security measures and integration with IRB systems ensure responsible data usage and protect patient privacy.

-• Advanced data extraction and analysis: The system facilitates the extraction of relevant data, aligning with study designs and enabling efficient analysis.
+- Advanced data extraction and analysis: The system facilitates the extraction of relevant data, aligning with study designs and enabling efficient analysis.

-• Patient-centered approach: The system prioritizes patient empowerment by enabling patient-centered consent and allowing patients to control their data usage.
+- Patient-centered approach: The system prioritizes patient empowerment by enabling patient-centered consent and allowing patients to control their data usage.

 Conclusion